WebReflection/uhtml/README.md

 `);
 ```

-Beside nodes where the content will be inevitably just text, like it is for `style` or `textarea`, as example, every other interpolation can contain primitives, as strings, numbers, or even booleans, or the returned value of `html` or `svg`, plus regular DOM nodes.
+Beside nodes where the content will inevitably be just text (e.g., as it is for `style` or `textarea`), every other interpolation can contain primitives as strings, numbers, booleans, or the returned value of `html` or `svg`, plus regular DOM nodes.

 The only special case are _Array_ of either primitives, or returned values from `html` or `svg`.